aliras1/iso-nn/README.md

+1. Import conda environment: `conda env create --file ./environment.yml`
-Use `train.py` to generate dataset and train a network.
+2. Use `train.py` to generate dataset and train a network.

-Use `test.py` to evaluate the model.
+3. Use `test.py` to evaluate the model.